Ichoran/kse/Principles_of_Jsonal.md

 1. Mathematics is mostly done with Doubles, so I/O of Doubles should be fast and easy.
 2. Many physical sciences have an idea of precision or significant figures which, if applied, can discard roundoff error and/or allow more compact JSON files.
 What is known about precision can be supplied.
 3. Floats are also sometimes used in place of Doubles.
-It should be convenient to work with those also.
+But those may have rounding errors.
+It shouldn't be easy to mistake one for the other.
 4. Arrays of Doubles should go to-and-from arrays of Doubles.
 The `Arr` type thus has subtypes `All` (for arbitrary `Json` values) and `Dbl` (for Doubles).